 Check Your Blood Sugar

-Daily finger sticks help you and your doctor see how well your blood sugar is controlled and make adjustments to manage it better.
+Sticking your finger each day can help you and your doctor see if your blood sugar is under control.
+Adjustments can be made to manage it better if it isn’t.

-Ask your doctor when and how often to check, and what your target numbers should be.
+Ask your doctor when to check, how often, and what your target numbers should be.

-Eating well can help you stay at a healthy weight, lose weight, or lower your cholesterol or blood pressure.
-A nutritionist or diabetes educator can help you create a meal plan that spreads carbohydrates throughout the day and works with your lifestyle.
+Eating well can help you keep a healthy weight and lower your cholesterol or blood pressure.
+A nutritionist or diabetes educator can help you create a meal plan that fits with your lifestyle.

 Make vegetables half of every meal.

-Keep healthy snacks handy, like celery and peanut butter, instead of junk food.
+Keep healthy snacks handy, like celery and peanut butter.

 Move Your Body

-Regular exercise helps you control your weight, blood pressure, and cholesterol.
-Exercise at least 30 minutes total a day, 5 days a week.
+Regular exercise helps control your weight, blood pressure, and cholesterol.
+You should exercise at least 30 minutes a day, 5 days a week.